plausible/docs/docs/custom-locations.md

 If your identifiers aren't entirely numerical, or if you only want to redact some identifiers but keep others, you can update the regular expression to match your format.

-With all of the different identifiers being aggregated under the same URL, it's suddenly much easier to see which pages and features your visitors use the most!
+With all the different identifiers being aggregated under the same URL, it's suddenly much easier to see which pages and features your visitors use the most!

 Thanks to [Émile Perron](https://github.com/EmilePerron) for the contribution!